Shadowsith/TheVimIDE/README.md

 Why I use different autocompletion plugins?
 * I have tested several plugins and each has pros and cons.
-  * µComplete is very good for most filetypes (e.g html,php,css), but it needs extra plugins for using C/C++ autocompletion and it was very slow.
+  * µComplete is very good for most filetypes (e.g html,css), but it needs extra plugins for using C/C++ autocompletion and it was very slow.
 It also is very compatible with vim ommicompletions
-  * Completor on the other hand is very good for C/C++ (much faster than µComplete with clang-complete), Pyhton (Jedi) and Javascript
+  * Completor on the other hand is very good for C/C++ (much faster than µComplete with clang-complete), PHP, Pyhton (Jedi) and Javascript

 Why I don't use YouCompleteMe?
 * YouCompleteMe is great but it is awful to install and I want to make a collection in mind of the KISS principle.